Marker-Inc-Korea/AutoRAG/README.md

 ### 1. Set YAML File

-First, you need to set the config yaml file for your RAG optimization.
+First, you need to set the config YAML file for your RAG optimization.

-You can get various config yaml files at [here](./sample_config).
+You can get various config YAML files at [here](./sample_config).
-We highly recommend using pre-made config yaml files for starter.
+We highly recommend using pre-made config YAML files for starter.

-If you want to make your own config yaml files, check out the [Config yaml file](#-create-your-own-config-yaml-file) section.
+If you want to make your own config YAML files, check out the [Config YAML file](#-create-your-own-config-yaml-file) section.

-Here is an example of the config yaml file to use `retrieval`, `prompt_maker`, and `generator` nodes.
+Here is an example of the config YAML file to use `retrieval`, `prompt_maker`, and `generator` nodes.

 ```yaml
 node_lines: